minhkhuong2404/minhkhuong2404/README.md

 - 🔭 I just launched my first simple website using Django: [My First Website][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Learn more about website
 - ⚡ Fun fact: I love to listen to music and sing
-- :octocat:: Try to build and push more cool things on GitHub
+- :octocat: Try to build and push more cool things on GitHub
-- :mortar_board:: Try to graduate in 2021
+- :mortar_board: Try to graduate in 2021
+- :shipit: I also love sharing account that I can create

 ## My coding workspace :computer: :iphone: